Gainium Logo

 Keep the following in mind:

 2. Backtesting tends to give better performance than real trading.
 This is because there are certain things the backtest will not be able to emulate, as they are related to the exchange itself.
-For example, when trading volume spikes over a short time, exchanges may not be able to fill your order.
+For example, when trading volume spikes over a short time, exchanges may be unable to fill your order.

 Backtesting will never be able to replicate real-world trading conditions perfectly, so there is always a risk that your strategy may not perform as well in the future as it did in the past.
 With that said, backtesting can still be a valuable tool if used correctly.
-Backtesting can help you improve and optimize your trading strategy, giving you confidence in your strategy before using it with real money.
+Backtesting can help you improve and optimize your trading strategy, giving you confidence before using it with real money.

 When backtesting a crypto trading bot, there are a few things to keep in mind: